Exploring Celebrity Estate Plans: Part 3 of 4 - Jay Leno’s Situation is Serious Business

 So, what should you take from this?
 If any of these scenarios concern you, know there’s a better way to handle such situations, and it’s within your reach.
 Planning ahead can prevent these complications and ensure smoother transitions for you and your loved ones.

-A Life & Legacy Plan Ensures Privacy and Shields Your Family from Courtroom Drama and Disputes
+A Planning Session Ensures Privacy and Shields Your Family from Courtroom Drama and Disputes

-A Life & Legacy Plan addresses the issues that forced Jay Leno to sue his wife’s estate for access to her accounts.
-With such a plan in place, you'll experience a smooth transition from capacity to incapacity, and ultimately, to death.
-There are no delays; assets become available immediately when needed.
-A Life & Legacy Plan also keeps you and your loved ones out of court and conflict, saving both time and money, and ensuring that your affairs remain private.
+A Planning Session addresses the issues that led Jay Leno to sue his wife’s estate for access to her accounts.
+With a comprehensive plan in place, you'll experience a smooth transition from capacity to incapacity, and eventually, to the end of life.
+There are no delays—assets become immediately accessible when needed.
+A Planning Session also keeps you and your loved ones out of court and away from conflict, saving time and money, and ensuring that your affairs remain private.

-When you work with me to create your Life & Legacy Plan, we’ll make sure it stays updated throughout your lifetime.
-This is crucial because an outdated estate plan that doesn’t reflect your current life circumstances simply won’t work, landing you in court, much like the Leno family.
-For context, most attorneys do not ensure your plan stays current, but I’ve seen too many plans fail because of this oversight.
-That’s why we’ll review your plan together at least every three years and make updates as necessary.
+When we work together to establish your Planning Session, we’ll ensure it stays current throughout your lifetime.
+This is essential because an outdated estate plan that doesn't reflect your life’s circumstances simply won’t work, potentially landing you in court as in the Leno family’s case.
+Unlike most attorneys, who don’t guarantee your plan’s ongoing relevancy, I’ve seen too many plans fail due to this oversight.
+That’s why we’ll review your plan at least every three years to keep it aligned with your life.

 Here to Support You Through All of Life's Transitions

 Incapacity planning has never been more important, especially with the rising prevalence of dementia.
 Alzheimer’s Disease International reports that over 55 million people globally are currently living with dementia, a number expected to soar to 78 million by 2030.
-Whether faced with dementia, a severe illness, or an unforeseen accident leading to incapacity, a Life & Legacy Plan ensures you’re prepared for whatever comes your way.
+Whether faced with dementia, a severe illness, or an unforeseen accident leading to incapacity, a Planning Session ensures you’re prepared for whatever comes your way.

-At our Personal Family Lawyer Firm, we specialize in crafting Life & Legacy Plans that keep your loved ones out of court and free from conflict, ensuring your plan functions seamlessly when needed.
+At our Personal Family Lawyer Firm, we specialize in crafting Estate Plans that keep your loved ones out of court and free from conflict, ensuring your plan functions seamlessly when needed.
 With your plan in place, you can have peace of mind knowing your wishes will be honored, your loved ones will be taken care of, and your personal information will remain confidential.

 The content is sourced from Personal Family Lawyer® for use by Personal Family Lawyer® firms, a source believed to be providing accurate information.
 This material was created for educational and informational purposes only and is not intended as ERISA, tax, legal, or investment advice.
 If you are seeking legal advice specific to your needs, such advice services must be obtained on your own separate from this educational material.